cflint/CFLint/RULES.md

 #### AVOID_USING_CREATEOBJECT

-Avoid use of creatObject statements.
+Avoid use of createObject statements.

 **Severity**: INFO